hanez/fun/README.md

 Build:

 ```
-make # gmake on FeeBSD
+make # gmake on FreeBSD
 ```

 That's it!
 For testing it run: